 What is LastPass doing to help protect my account?

 LastPass protects our customers through many layers of encryption and security we put in place to keep your data safe, but using a strong, unique master password will help to protect your LastPass account.
 When a LastPass user creates a master password, it is used to generate a unique encryption key that is local to the user’s device.
 Master passwords are never sent or shared with LastPass.
 Without the encryption key, encrypted vault data will remain in an encrypted and essentially non-usable state.

 - End-point encryption: Encryption happens at the device level before syncing to LastPass for safe storage, so only users can decrypt their sensitive vault data.

 - 256-bit AES encryption: This algorithm is widely accepted as impenetrable – it’s the same encryption type utilized by leading banks and the military.

 - TLS for secure data transfer: Even though sensitive data is already encrypted with AES-256, the TLS protocol secures the connection to LastPass to further protect a user’s data.

-- 100,100 rounds of PBKDF2-SHA256 hashing for brute-force attacks: We strengthen the master password and encryption key against large-scale, brute-force attacks by slowing down guesses.
+- 600,000 rounds of PBKDF2-SHA256 hashing for brute-force attacks: We strengthen the master password and encryption key against large-scale, brute-force attacks by slowing down guesses.
 The default minimum number of password iterations is 600,000 rounds (for new accounts and those who update their existing iteration count).